arcalot/arcaflow-container-toolkit/README_UPDATE.md

 ## Configuration

-Configuring carpenter can be done in the `carpenter.yaml` file as well as setting environment variables.
+Configuring Arcaflow Container Toolkit can be done in the `carpenter.yaml` file as well as setting environment variables.

 ### Configurable Variables

 #### Required:
-  `IMAGE_NAME` Name of the image that carpenter will build - string
+  `IMAGE_NAME` Name of the image that Arcaflow Container Toolkit will build - string
-  `IMAGE_TAG`  Tag of the image that carpenter will build - string
+  `IMAGE_TAG`  Tag of the image that Arcaflow Container Toolkit will build - string
 #### Optional:
   `GITHUB_USERNAME` Github Username to be used for credentials - Default: ""
   `GITHUB_PASSWORD` Github Password to be used for credentials - Default: ""